 Project starting – Let’s find some skeletons

 The visible part of our UX design process starts when we first get in touch with a new client.
 In this early stage we try to get as much information as we can.
 We are eager to find all hidden skeletons (desires, barriers, deadlines, preferences, etc.) that could cause any inconveniences in case they pop up later.
+It is important to look for these skeletons in the very beginning of the UX design process so we can find solutions for them, too.
 In order to be the best detectives we do these things:

 - Pre kick-off questions

 In the interest of being able to properly prepare for the kick-off meeting we send the client a few general questions.
 These questions are in connection with their target audience, their competitors and existing design materials as well as the roles of the project members.